-The NHS Scientist Training Programme (STP) will shortly be open for applications for September 2021.
+The NHS Scientist Training Programme 2021 (STP) is open for applications until Monday 22nd February!
 Thousands of scientists and engineers of all disciplines work for the NHS, and the STP is how they recruit most of their Clinical Science trainees each year.

 This blog post will help you navigate the process (we’ll also update it when there is new information to share with you).

 N.B.
 Some of the resources mentioned in this blog may only be accessible to University of Manchester students.
 If you are not a Manchester student, have a chat with your own Careers Service about the support available to you.

 There are 302 STP places this year across 31 different speciality areas.
 There are 36 places in the northwest on the site so far, with the greatest number in the West Midlands (48) and London (62).
 Some specialities are very regional e.g. Andrology is only available in the West Midlands this year.

 There are changes to the process this year and we strongly advise that you read all info on the STP website thoroughly.
 You can also watch the recording the official STP Q&A webinar from the 28th January.

 The recording of the ‘STP Applications Q&A talk’ for Manchester students and graduates is now available!
 Current Manchester students can also access the recording on the Video Portal and a link is on the SBS Careers Facebook group.
 Any problems, email BMHcareers@manchester.ac.uk.

 - You will only be able to choose ONE specialty instead of two.

 - The logical and numerical reasoning tests have been replaced by a Situational Judgement Test.